Title: The Girl with All the Gifts

 The star pupil (and lead character) is Melanie, a ten-year-old with a genius-level IQ.
 She has a major crush on Miss Justineau, and dreams about a happy future when she grows up and gets to leave her cell.
 You see, in the beginning chapters of the book, Melanie doesn't know that she is one of the hungries.
 As Carey explains in an on-line interview, Melanie is "an innocent who is also a monster but doesn’t know that and has to learn what it means."

 As the story begins, Melanie has lived her entire life in what we would consider to be a claustrophobic world: "the cell, the corridor, the classroom, and the shower room."
 But to Melanie this seems perfectly normal, a place where she feels secure and safe from outside dangers.
 During the first third of the novel, Carey shows us this world through the eyes of Melanie, Justineau, Parks, and Caldwell.
-Then, unexpected events quickly and dramatically thrust Melanie and the others outside the steel door into the dangers of the outside world, and we realized that this is a coming of age story as Melanie adapts to new challenges and finds her place in this new world.
+Then, unexpected events quickly and dramatically thrust Melanie and the others outside the steel door into the dangers of the outside world, and we realize that this is a coming-of-age story as Melanie adapts to new challenges and finds her place in this new world.

 STORY SUMMARY AND REVIEW